 I was first introduced to the Saucony Guide shoe last year when I partnered with JackRabbit.com to write a review on the Saucony Guide 9 RunPops shoe.
 These great looking shoes were lightweight, supportive, and great for runs of all distances.

-The cool thing about the RunPops model were the unique colors.
-The lime green shoes I wore were great for those early morning or evening runs as they practically glowed in the dark.
+The cool thing about the RunPops model was the unique colors.
+The lime green shoes I wore were great for those early mornings or evening runs as they practically glowed in the dark.